hzbrz/django-backend-proj-IT409/readme.md

 - Django Validators
 - Django testing
 - Django forms
-- Authenticaion using Djnago auth module
+- Authentication using Django auth module
 - Authorization using Django auth decorators
 - Django templates

 ### Problem(s) faced:
-- Had a minor issue conceptualizing the distiction between the models and forms and how the views affected them
+- Had a minor issue conceptualizing the distinction between the models and forms and how the views affected them

 ### Solution to problem:
 - Tested by changing form structure to see how a different form view affected the models and vice-versa.